Article

 To this end, we’re available for video hook ups to discuss the stimulus package and conduct tax planning deep-dives for your business.
 If you’d like to speak with your advisory team and ensure your business is fighting fit, you can always contact us.

-So what’s in the stimulus package?
+So what’s in the coronavirus stimulus package?

 Late last week, the federal government announced a $17.6 billion economic stimulus package aimed to support both businesses and households in the wake of coronavirus.

-The stimulus package is intended to encourage employers to retain staff and ensure as much money as possible flows into the economy, with $11 billion to be paid out by June 2020.
+The coronavirus stimulus package is intended to encourage employers to retain staff and ensure as much money as possible flows into the economy, with $11 billion to be paid out by June 2020.

 The government’s four-part economic plan is summarised with explanatory details below.